NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 Remember that the metadata for the `Reflectance` dataset designated 15,000 as `data ignore value`.
 Thus, let's set all pixels with a value = 15,000 to `NA` (no value).
 If we do this, R won't try to render these pixels.

 	b34[b34 = 15000] <- NA

-Our image still looks dark because R is trying to render all reflectance values between 0 and 14999 as if they were distributed equally in the historgram. however we know they are not distribuetd equally.
+Our image still looks dark because R is trying to render all reflectance values between 0 and 14999 as if they were distributed equally in the histogram.
+However we know they are not distributed equally.
 There are many more values between 0-5000 then there are values >5000.
 The proper way to adjust our data would be what's called an `image stretch`.
 We will learn how to stretch our image data, later.
 For now, let's run a log on the pixel reflectance values to factor out those values >10,000.

-#check to see if i need all of the ((()))

-	image(log((b34)))
+	image(log(b34))

 The log applied to our image makes the data actually look like - an image!
 However, look at the images below.
 The top one is what our log adjusted image looks like when plotted.
 The bottom on is an RGB version of the same image.
 Notice a difference?

 The orientation is off in our log adjusted image.
 This is because `R` reads in matrices starting from the upper left hand corner.
 Whereas, most rasters read pixels starting from the lower left hand corner.
 We can deal with this issue but creating a proper raster in R that will read in pixels following the same methods as other GIS and imaging processing software like QGIS and ENVI do.

+#Go to these coordinates in Google Earth 37.12784,-119.7408

 #REMOVE THIS
 Let's try again but this time, let's flip the order of things